-While many jobs in cyber security do state that a bachelor’s degree is required, your associate’s degree may open the door to an entry-level position.
+While many jobs in cyber security do state that a bachelor's degree in cyber security is required, your associate's degree may open the door to an entry-level position.
 If you have already been working in an IT department, you might speak with the security experts to see if you can work with them as you complete your courses.
-With this potent combination of real-world and academic experience, you might be able to go a little farther than a student with only a bachelor’s degree and no experience.
+With this potent combination of real-world and academic experience, you might be able to go a little farther than a student with only a bachelor's degree and no experience.

 Entry-Level Cyber Security Positions

 - Information Security Engineer